zieren/eltern-emailer/README.md

 * `--ep_password=abc123`: Specify the portal login password.
 * `--smtp_password=abc123`: Specify the SMTP server password.

+## Log File

+Log messages are sent to the console and to the file `eltern-emailer.log`.
+The log level can be set in the config file.
+While the project is in alpha state it defaults to `debug`.

 ## Components Used

 Eltern-Emailer uses the following components: